ycrc/ycrc.github.io/docs/clusters/bouchet.md

 ## Storage

-Bouchet has access to one filesystem called `roberts`.
+Bouchet has access to one filesystem called Roberts.
-This is a VAST filesystem similar to the `palmer` filesystem on Grace and McCleary.
+Roberts is an all-flash, NFS filesystem similar to the Palmer filesystem on Grace and McCleary.
 For more details on the different storage spaces, see our [Cluster Storage](/data/hpc-storage) documentation.

-You can check your current storage usage & limits by running the `getquota` command.
 Your `~/project` and `~/scratch` directories are shortcuts.
 Get a list of the absolute paths to your directories with the `mydirectories` command.
 If you want to share data in your Project or Scratch directory, see the [permissions](/data/permissions/) page.